 are anaemic (which means that their blood has difficulty carrying oxygen).

-People with sickle cell disease usually need medicines and vaccinations throughout their lives to keep them well
+People with sickle cell disorder usually need medicines and vaccinations throughout their lives to keep them well

 SNBTS is involved in managing the treatment of haemoglobin disorder patients

-Some sickle cell disease patients’ treatments are best managed through regular blood transfusions, which replace the red cells in their body with those of a disease-free donor.
+Some sickle cell disorder patients’ treatments are best managed through regular blood transfusions, which replace the red cells in their body with those of a disorder-free donor.
 Throughout Scotland, our patient services teams carry out these treatments in their Clinical Apheresis Units.
-The Aberdeen, Edinburgh and Glasgow teams also carry out emergency red cell exchanges for acutely unwell sickle cell disease patients.
+The Aberdeen, Edinburgh and Glasgow teams also carry out emergency red cell exchanges for acutely unwell sickle cell disorder patients.

 Our laboratory teams also carry out red cell gene testing to allow us to provide blood for haemoglobin disorders in patients in Scotland.
 We are also working with our counterparts in the English blood transfusion service (NHSBT) to share information on patients with known haemoglobin disorders that later move to Scotland.